Northeast Texas Public Health District

 Located in Olathe, Kansas, the Kansas School for the Deaf (KSD) povides "accessibility and educational excellence in a visual environment."

-The National Association of the Deaf (NAD) safeguards the accessibility and civil rights of 28 million deaf and hard of hearing Americans in a variety of areas including education, employment, health care and social services, and telecommunications.
+Safeguards the accessibility and civil rights of 28 million deaf and hard of hearing Americans in a variety of areas including education, employment, health care and social services, and telecommunications.
 A private, non-profit 501(c)(3) organization, the NAD is a dynamic federation of 51 state association affiliates, sponsoring and organizational affiliates, and direct members.

 The national collaboration of the four Regional Postsecondary Education Centers for Individuals who are Deaf and Hard of Hearing.
 The Centers are supported by contracts with the U.S. Department of Education, Office of Special Education and Rehabilitative Services.
 The goal of PEPNet is to assist postsecondary institutions across the nation to attract and effectively serve individuals who are Deaf and Hard of Hearing.

-The Registry of Interpreters for the Deaf, Inc., (RID) provides international, national, regional, state, and local forums and an organizational structure for the continued growth and development of the professions of interpretation and transliteration of American Sign Language and English.
+International, national, regional, state, and local forums and an organizational structure for the continued growth and development of the professions of interpretation and transliteration of American Sign Language and English.

 Providing services for nearly half a century, Learning Ally [formerly Recording for the Blind & Dyslexic (RFB&D)] is a national nonprofit organization that serves people who cannot read standard print because of a visual, perceptual or other physical disability.